International public health emergencies: 21st century pandemics and future preparedness

 Many of the weaknesses in the response to the influenza A (H1N1) pandemic manifested themselves again as of December 2013.
 It was at that time that the largest Ebola epidemic on record to date began.
 The outbreak hit the population of three countries in West Africa: Guinea, Liberia and Sierra Leone very hard.
 None of them had experience with this disease.
 It also affected other countries, with imported or linked cases, but with little local spread.
 It caused a total of 11,000 deaths and a huge level of panic globally.

-The epidemic revealed the weakness and limited public health capacity of countries with fewer resources and affected by complex humanitarian crises.
-It also revealed the enormous importance of strengthening their health systems, for the sake of their populations and international health security.
-In this epidemic, the International Health Regulations were not being applied and were of no use.
+The epidemic exposed the weakness and limited public health capacity of lower-resource countries affected by complex humanitarian crises.
+It also revealed the enormous importance of strengthening their health systems, for the benefit of their populations and of global health security.
+International Health Regulations that were not being implemented were of no use whatsoever during this epidemic (WHO, 2016)World Health Organization.
+(2016).
+Implementation of the International Health Regulations (2005): Report of the Review Committee on the Role of the International Health Regulations (2005) in the Ebola Outbreak and Response (A69/21).
+World Health Organization. https://apps.who.int/gb/ebwha/pdf_files/WHA69/A69_21-en.pdf.

 It took several months from the beginning of the outbreak before the first cases were confirmed and reported.
 As a result, the response to the outbreak started too late.
 In addition, the population lacked information and a total lack of trust in the local and national authorities.
 As a result, many of their attempts to control the epidemic caused violence, stigma and fear towards the disease, health personnel and the government.